felipesere/blog/validations-and-database-constraints.md

 I am not sure which variation is better, though I am leaning towards adding the table and the proper validation class.
 It feels cleaner, more concise.
-Plus, there is the added benefit of having global uniqueness across more than one table (in case ``foo`` is an attribute that exists in more than one entitz).
+Plus, there is the added benefit of having global uniqueness across more than one table (in case ``foo`` is an attribute that exists in more than one entity).
 There is the question whether the _cost_ of carrying an extra table and binding one validation class to that table outweighs the _benefit_ of the cleaner code.

 Are the better designs out there that I might have overlooked?